TodePond/TodePondDotCom/wikiblogarden/tadi-web/entry-points/readme.md

-# Introducing the tadi web
+# How to introduce the tadi web

 The tadi web is a small and simple part of the normal web.
 How do you introduce it to someone?